Martin Martin: Life

 Martin was a native of Bealach, near Duntulm on Skye.
-He was born around 1660, a son of Donald Martin, who served with the MacDonalds of Sleat under James Graham, 1st Marquess of Montrose, and his wife Màiri, who was a niece of Dòmhnall Gorm Òg MacDonald, 1st Baronet of Sleat.
+He was born around 1660, a son of Donald Martin, who served with the MacDonalds of Sleat under James Graham, 1st Marquess of Montrose, and his wife Màiri, who was a niece of Sir Donald Gorme Og Macdonald, 1st Baronet.
 He is thought to have had at least two brothers, one of whom may have been tacksman at Flodigarry on Skye.

 Martin graduated MA from the University of Edinburgh in 1681.
-Between 1681 and 1686, he was a tutor to Dòmhnall a' Chogaidh, 4th Baronet of Sleat, and, from 1686 to 1695, he was tutor and governor to Ruaraidh Òg MacLeod of Harris.
+Between 1681 and 1686, he was a tutor to Sir Donald Macdonald, 4th Baronet, and, from 1686 to 1695, he was tutor and governor to Ruaraidh Òg MacLeod of Harris.
 Much of this period was spent in Edinburgh where the young chief was a student at the university.

-Martin undertook his voyage to St. Kilda in May 1697 and his tour of Lewis in 1699 under the patronage of Hans Sloane, the Secretary of the Royal Society in London.
+Martin undertook his voyage to St Kilda in May 1697 and his tour of Lewis in 1699 under the patronage of Hans Sloane, the Secretary of the Royal Society in London.
 The Scottish antiquary, Sir Robert Sibbald, considered that his command of Gaelic, knowledge of the customs of Gaeldom and connections with Hebridean elites made him well qualified for the task.
 He was an assiduous collector of natural specimens and minerals during his trips.

 Both Samuel Johnson and Boswell read his book and took a copy of it along with them on their famous tour in 1773.
 Johnson felt Martin had failed to record the more interesting aspects of life at the time, and suggested that this was because he was unaware of just how different the social structure of the Western Isles was in comparison to life elsewhere.
 Some of Martin's descriptions of second sight and other superstitions led Johnson to regard him as credulous.

 Martin is also known for his early descriptions of Scotch whisky: